Best Disney World Restaurants in 2020

 This is a very family-friendly place to dine; where kids can have a great experience as they watch some cartoons and eat their meals.

 The food isn’t extraordinary by any means but the atmosphere is really cool.

-This is one of the most unique restaurants to visit at Disney World, offering storybook dining.
-You also do not need a park ticket to go to this restaurant, as it is located inside of the Wilderness Lodge at Disney.
+This is one of the most unique restaurants to visit at Disney World that offers storybook dining.
+You do not need a park ticket to go to this restaurant, as it is located inside of the Wilderness Lodge at Walt Disney World.
 You can expect exciting and unique dishes while enjoying a three-course meal here.

-Not only are the dishes amazing, from a truly delicious vegetarian dish that features butternut squash, arugula, and gnocchi to butter-poached Snapper, but the manner in which they are presented is incredible too.
-The trio of desserts is pretty incredible, boasting a poison apple theme, of course.
+In addition to having amazing dishes, such as a truly delicious vegetarian dish that features butternut squash, arugula, and gnocchi to butter-poached Snapper, the presentation of the dishes are incredible.
+The trio of desserts is pretty incredible, boasting a poison apple theme.
 Not only will you get to enjoy a true feast for your tastebuds, but you can visit the Evil Queen herself.

 Victoria & Albert’s

 If you are looking for a fine dining experience while at Walt Disney World, this is one of the best Disney World restaurants to incorporate into your trip.
 However, do not expect to simply roll in straight from the parks, as women are expected to wear a skirt with a blouse, fancy pantsuit or a nice dress while men need to wear dinner jackets.
 You can expect to spend a few hundred dollars on a meal for two here, and it is worth noting that children under ten years of age are not permitted.

 Victoria & Albert’s has won many awards in the dining industry and for several years was named the top restaurant to dine at in the United States.
 While there is a dress code, guests will find a very comfortable and relaxed environment.
 I highly recommend participating in the Chef’s Table experience where you’ll meet and talk with the chef one on one about each of your dishes.